Cuccidati Siciliani, also spelled as “cucciddati” are typical Italian Fig Cookies from Sicily that are made during Christmas time and big holidays.

 - Cut off a piece of the dough and roll it out on a lightly floured surface to approx. ⅛ inch (3 mm) thick.
 Cut out a rectangular shape and save trimmed edges.

-- Place fig filling lengthwise closer to one edge of the rectangle and fold the dough over to the other side brushing with some water the very end of the dough before closing it.
+- Place fig filling formed into a cylinder shape closer to one edge of the rectangle and fold the dough over to the other side.
+Brush the closing end of the dough with some water before closing it.
 This helps to seal the seam.

-- Arrange the cookies on a baking sheet line with parchment paper or a silicone mat about ½ inch apart from each other.
+- Arrange the cookies on a baking sheet lined with parchment paper or a silicone mat about ½ inch apart from each other.

 - Bake in preheated to 350F (175C) oven for 15-20 minutes or until lightly golden brown around the edges.